Brione (Verzasca): Demographics

 The vacancy rate for the municipality, in 2008, was 0%.
 In 2000 there were 289 apartments in the municipality.
 The most common apartment size was the 3 room apartment of which there were 85.
 There were 36 single room apartments and 40 apartments with five or more rooms.
 Of these apartments, a total of 83 apartments (28.7% of the total) were permanently occupied, while 203 apartments (70.2%) were seasonally occupied and 3 apartments (1.0%) were empty.
-As of 2007, the construction rate of new housing units was 0 new units per 1000 residents.
+As of 2007, the construction rate of new housing units was 0 per 1000 residents.

 The historical population is given in the following table: